martinrudzis/http-server-retriever/README.md

 Documentation

+This project creates an http server can be accessed from a web browser.
+Code is also included for a simple client program that can send http requests and receive data from real web servers.

 Retriever
 Methods:
 Main: Accepts the remote host to connect to, the file to request, and the remote port number as command line arguments.
 Creates a socket that connects to the remote host and writes an HTTP GET request to it.
 It then reads the server response character-by-character and prints the server reply to the console.